bkiers/Curta/README.md

 ## Changing expressions

 Some expressions can be changed (or removed) from the parser programatically.
-Lets's say you don't want to have support for the bitwise not operator.
+Lets's say you don't want to have support for the *bitwise-not* operator.
 You can then simply set the operator of an expression to `null`.

 For example, the following code: